-Rear Adm.
-Nancy Norton is a native of Oregon and graduated from Portland State University.
-Commissioned in 1987 through Officer Candidate School, Norton earned a Master of Science in Computer Science from the Naval Postgraduate School and a Master of Arts from the Naval War College, as the president’s honor graduate.
-She was a Chief of Naval Operations Strategic Studies Group XXXII fellow.
+Vice Adm.
+Nancy Norton is a native of Oregon and graduated with a Bachelor of Science in General Science from Portland State University, a Master of Science in Computer Science from the Naval Postgraduate School, and Master of Arts from the Naval War College.
+She served as a fellow on Chief of Naval Operations (CNO) Strategic Studies Group XXXII.

-Norton served afloat as flag communications officer on the staff of Commander, Cruiser Destroyer Group 12 aboard USS Enterprise (CVN 65) and on the staff of Commander, Naval Forces Europe and Commander, U.S. 6th Fleet where she was responsible for all fleet command, control, communications and computers (C4) issues afloat and ashore.
+Her operational tours include communications officer on the staff of Commander, Cruiser Destroyer Group 12 aboard USS Enterprise (CVN 65) and on the staff of Commander, Naval Forces Europe and Commander, U.S. 6th Fleet.

 Norton is the recipient of various personal and campaign awards including the Defense Superior Service Medal and the Legion of Merit.
 Additionally, she is a recipient of a Navy League Award, Young AFCEAN Award, Copernicus Award and the National Security Agency’s Frank B. Rowlett Award for personal achievement in Information Security.